andreabonvini/Notes/MachineLearningRestelli/Statistical_Learning.md

   $$
   m_{\mathcal{H}}(N)=\underset{\mathbf{x}_1,\dots,\mathbf{x}_N\in\mathcal{X}}{max}|\mathcal{H}(\mathbf{x}_1,\dots,\mathbf{x}_N)|
   $$
-  This translates to choosing any $N$ points and laying them out in *any* fashion in the input space.
+  This translates into choosing any $N$ points and laying them out in *any* fashion in the input space.
 Determining $m$ is equivalent to looking for such a layout of the $N$ points that yields the *most* dichotomies.

   The growth function satisfies:
   $$